apranav/AuraEdge/README.md

 # ✦ AuraEdge

-**Ambient edge-lighting overlay for Windows — inspired by macOS Tahoe.**
+**Ambient Ring Light overlay to brighten your face glow in Dark Environments, designed for Windows**

 AuraEdge draws a glowing, colour-tuneable ring around the edges of every connected monitor.
 Aids in Display of face in Night,Dark Scenarios.